-Comment [JCA13]: Possible substitution: it is not possible to form an appropriate group of at least seven University Libraries faculty members, on its face the names of all those faculty eligible to consult it, with space provided for their signatures.
+2.5.23 The appropriate faculty group, in advance of making its recommendation, shall have ready access to the completed file and to a copy of these Procedures.
+The file shall carry on its face the names of all those faculty eligible to consult it, with space provided for their signatures.
 Each eligible faculty member consulting the file shall sign the cover sheet to indicate that his or her examination of the file has been completed.